GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (16) .md

 **At Higher Tiers**: Each tier beyond its minimum provides a +1 bonus to each attack made by the spell.

 **Critical Failures**: A critical failure sees the caster accidentally attack themselves with acid (including all bonuses they would have had) as they fail to propel it properly.
 This attack has advantage.

+#### Kostas' Insulating Spray

+**Minimum Tier**: 1

+**Casting Time**: 4 Actions

+**Effect**: You project a strange faming fluid in a 3 yard cone by flicking out your hands, touching together.
+Anything within the cone is covered in an insulating material for an hour.
+Cold, electric, and fire against anything covered in this spray have disadvantage.
+Additionally, the effect of a creature's Mucous feature is negated while coated this way.
+Furthermore, a creature affected by this spells suffers a penalty to all [Rflx] checks and saves equal to half of the spell's tier (minimum of -1).
+The coating can be negated by an acid attack with a value of 13 or greater.
+Time spent in soapy water dissolves the foam twice as quick.

+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.

+**Critical Failure**: You stick together your two limbs used (or one if cast with a single limb) in a concentrated and hardened form of the foam, binding them together until it breaks apart.
+This lasts for a number of rounds equal to 1 + the spell's tier.
+You may attempt a [Body] check to break the binding with a DV equal to the spell's tier plus the spell check's points of failure.

 ### Liston (3
 A scoundrel who isn't even considered any form of arcanist.
 He is a thief and a reckless one at that.